Eric Mar: 2012–2016: Second term

 In 2014, Mar and Scott Wiener led the ballot measure to tax sodas and sweetened beverages at two cents per ounce.

 Mar was fined more than $26,000 on November 6, 2017 for state and city ethics violations associated with concert tickets he took from Another Planet Entertainment within months of sponsoring a board resolution to extend the company's permit for its Outside Lands Music and Arts Festival in Golden Gate Park.

 Personal life

 Mar was married to Sandra Chin, a public school teacher, for 25 years.
 They have a daughter.
 The couple divorced in 2012.

-He is the twin brother of San Francisco District 4 Supervisor Gordon Mar.
+He is the twin brother of former San Francisco District 4 Supervisor Gordon Mar.